 Green beans, which are presented as an option in the notes section of the recipe box, aren’t traditionally used in either dish, but they work well in tandem with the chickpeas and eggplant, adding color as well as flavor.
 There’s also an option for adding a bit of spinach.

-Complete the meal: Serve with or over hot cooked brown Basmati rice.
+Serve with or over hot cooked brown Basmati rice.
 A fresh flatbread is always a welcome addition.
 And if you’ve got a bit more time and inclination, a simple cucumber raita is refreshing companion.
-Here’s how:
+See how to make it, following.

 - 1 tablespoon olive oil

 - 2 to 3 cloves garlic, minced